aryehj/mattisg-adblock-fork/README.md

 Block any outgoing request to ad and tracker servers, system-wide.
+This fork changes the original by incorporating a more extensive block list.

 Usage